Eight Essential Tips for Working from Home with Kids

 Designate a Work Area

-To isolate yourself separately from the rest of the house, set up an work area which will be used for strictly work purposes.
-Also, mention to your kids that this work area is strictly off-limits.
+To isolate yourself separately from the rest of the house, set up a work area which will be used for strictly work purposes.
+Also, mention to your kids that this work area is strictly off-limits during specific hours.

 Plan for Unexpected Interruptions